dereknovak/JS225-LS/study_guide.md

 ## this

-- The reserved `this` keyword represents the *execution context*, or the context of the calling object, that is used upon invocation of a method.
+- The reserved `this` keyword represents the *execution context*, or the object that is currently used for context, at the point of code execution.

 ```js
 const dog = {